Rangers need bullpen help, but will they open checkbook?

-Game 1 of 162 in the Texas Rangers’ 2017 season turned out to be the one that set the course for entire season.
+Game 1 of 162 in the Texas Rangers’ 2017 season turned out to be the one that set the course for the entire season.

 Opening Day starter Yu Darvish could have been better, but exited with a lead.